Jeu Royal de la Guerre: Rules

 The suits are irrelevant for trick-play.
 If the highest rank in a trick occurs more than once, the first card played of that rank wins the trick.
 The cards rank King, Queen, Army General, Prisoner of War, Jack, Ace, 10, 9, 8, 7, 6.
 Eldest hand leads to the first trick.
 Unlike in most trick-taking games, it is not the winner of a trick who leads to the next one.
 Instead, the lead passes from one player to the next in the direction of play.

 A player who loses the Army General in a trick must pay a "ransom" amounting to the total value of the pot to the winner of the trick.
 A player who wins a trick by playing the Army General wins the pot.
 Anything that remains in the pot at the end is won by the player who wins the greatest number of tricks.

 History

 The game first appeared in 1659 in Étienne Loyson's La maison academique : contenant les jeux du picquet, du hoc, du tric-trac, du hoca, […] & autres jeux facetieux & divertissans, a work modeled after the first French game anthology, La Marinière's 1654 Maison Academique.
-The rules were reprinted along with a short advertisement piece for the card pack (signed by "E. L.") in the 1702 Den Haag edition of Maison Academique.
+The rules were reprinted along with a short advertisement piece for the card pack (signed by "E. L.", that is, Étienne Loyson), as late as the 1702 Den Haag edition of Maison Academique.

-Unrelated novelty cards were advertised in the 1735 edition of Le Royal Jeu de l'Hombre et celui du Picquet.
+Unrelated novelty cards were advertised in Le royal jeu du picquet, plaisant & recreatif, Paris, 1683 (and in later reprints, with Ombre added, such as Le Royal Jeu de l'Hombre et celui du Picquet, Amsterdam, 1735).
 The pack consisted of 60 cards, ten each in the six suits yellow, white, blue, red, black and green.
-Within each suit, the ranks were simultaneously numbered and designated as King, Queen, Knight, Lady etc. down to Lackey.
+Within each suit, there were ten court cards, the ranks were simultaneously numbered and designated as King, Queen, Knight, Lady etc. down to Lackey.